SourCherries/auto-face-align/results/README.md

 Photographic subjects in both the GUFD and KFMT databases were allowed to have their hair worn in any fashion.
 And unlike the other two databases, photographic subjects in the KFMT database were allowed to wear glasses.

+Photographic subjects in the NimStim database of emotionally expressive faces were professional actors from diverse ethnic/racial backgrounds (10 African, 6 Asian, 25 European and 2 Latino-American).
+There were 8 different emotional expressions, each with open- and closed-mouth versions (a total of 16 categories).
+Identification of expressions is both accurate and reliable (Nim et al., 2009).

 Image resolutions in width-by-height (pixels) are 360 x 480 and 350 x 518 for the CAS-PEAL and GUFD databases, respectively.
 KFMT was divided between KFMT-DC and KFMT-ID which were photos taken in-lab (283 x 332 pixels) and pre-existing photo-identification (142 x 192) obtained from the same people.

 Given variability in the area occupied by faces across these databases (due to camera distance and focus), perhaps a better metric for image resolution that allows comparison across databases is the mean eye distance measured using AFA.
 Those eye distances (pixels) are listed in the table below.